benwzj/benwzj.github.io/_posts/2024-01-08-Virtual-DOM.md

 Then why we still need Virtual DOM?
 Virtual DOM is not magic, but it make writing WebApp easier.
 For example, if there are many tags you need to update when a state change, you will have a headache to figure out what tags to change and how to change.
 Rebuild the whole DOM can be easier, but it is slow.
 Virtual DOM is one way to fix this.

-There are two arguments for React's Virtual DOM being easier to build WebApp (not faster):
+There are two arguments for React's Virtual DOM being **easier** to build WebApp (not faster):
 - It updates ONLY those elements that actually need to be updated (using **diff**).
 - It **batches** the updates and hence we update the real DOM only a single time.
 Thus the repainting is also done only once which otherwise would have been done multiple times.

 Here some points need to be clear:
-- You can use DOM api to directly modify every HTML elements.
+- You can drop into raw DOM operations and DOM API calls and beat React if you wanted to.
 This way can be more efficient.
-But it can be too trivial to do that in really App.
+But it can be too trivial to do that in real App.
--
+- Batching updates is actually the basic for every WebApp.
+Virtual DOM just make batching is much easier for us.

 ## What is React Virtual DOM